 If supported as an option, the Web server can return an HTTP status code 304, to tell the browser to use its local cached copy.

 As part of a GET request, the browser can include a header that is called

-- The Request view of a Experience Analytics-captured hit displays it as
+- The Request view of a Tealeaf-captured hit displays it as